Handy Things to Know About Biking in Tonga

 Smooth roads, flat gradients and gorgeous tropical weather… How can you not want to cycle in Tonga?!
-The four main island groups where tourists go have several bike hires available.
+There are three island groups where tourists have several bike hires available.
 You’ll be able to ride from natural wonder to historical attraction in Tongatapu, from monuments to gorgeous beaches in Ha’apai, from bustling towns to secluded beaches in Vava’u and much more!
-However, there are some things you need to know about cycling in Tonga, which we go through with these Tonga cycling tips!
+However, there are some things you need to know about cycling in Tonga, which we go through with these Tonga cycling tips.

 1. Check for Accommodations with Free Bike Hire

 Bicycles are sometimes one of the perks of staying at the resorts in Tonga.
-This is especially the case for resorts in Ha’apai, while Vava’u also has accommodation with free bike rental.
-Check out which resorts off bike hire free-of-charge in Where to Rent Bicycles in Tonga.
+This is especially the case for resorts in Ha’apai, while some accommodations in Vava’u also have heavily discounted bicycle rentals.
+Check out which resorts offer bike hire free of charge in Where to Rent Bicycles in Tonga.

 2. Always Ask for the Newest Bike

 Some resorts and bicycle rental companies have had bikes for a loooong time!
+It’s not uncommon to find rusty bicycles that have spent most of their lives in briny conditions so close to the sea.
 To ensure a more comfortable and reliable cycling experience, always ask for the newest bike.